mrisher/webxr-reference/webxr-device-api/index.md

 * What happens to the device object during navigation?
 * What do I do differently to get AR (as opposed to VR)?

+### What's the X in XR mean?

+There are many "&#95;&#95;&#95; reality" buzzwords flying around today. _virtual reality_, _augmented reality_, _mixed reality_, etc..
+It can be hard to keep track, even though there are many similarities between them.
+This API aims to provide foundational elements with which to do all of the above.
+Since the designers of the API don't want to be limited to just one facet of AR, VR, or anything in between, the "X" in "XR" is not part of an acronym, but an algebraic variable of sorts to refer to whatever a web developer needs or wants it to be.

 ### Lifetime of an AR/VR web application

+The lifetime of an AR/VR web application is generally as follows.

 1. Request a device through the API.
 1. If a device is available, the application advertises the AR/VR functionality to the viewer.